smarkets/marge-bot/README.md

 <$MERGE_REQUEST_URL>` as a slight abuse of the convention (here `Marge Bot` is
 the name of the `marge-bot` user in GitLab).

-If you pass `--add-reviewers` and the list of approvers is non-empty and you have enough approvers to meet the required approver count, Marge will add the following header to each commit message and each reviewer as it rebases the target branch into your PR branch:
+If you pass `--add-reviewers` and the list of approvers is non-empty, and you have enough approvers to meet the required approver count, Marge will add the following header to each commit message and each reviewer as it rebases the target branch into your PR branch: